 Download from Website: Brackets

-You could get a number of extensions and themes for the app and the IDE from many Github repositories.
-They do enhance the functionality but it is hard to guess whether it is for Komodo Edit or Komodo IDE.
+You could get several extensions and themes for the app and the IDE from many Github repositories.
+They do enhance the functionality, but it is hard to guess whether it is for Komodo Edit or Komodo IDE.
 If that’s not a problem, you would love Komodo Edit.

 Download from Website: Komodo Edit

 jEdit, also known as mature programmer’s text editor, is a free text editor.
 This code editor has got pre-mapped shortcuts for Mac OS, which would help you a lot while coding.
 To quickly return to a marked position, it provides the markers feature.

 You could copy as many lines of code as you like since jEdit comes with an unlimited clipboard.
 Don’t see jEdit as just a text editor, and it’s a text editor maintained by a community of programmers across the globe, who by the way, provides all the extensions for the app.
 But that’s not it, by adopting jEdit you are entering such a large community where you can learn a lot more about programming.

 Visual Studio Code

 Visual Studio Code, a Microsoft owned text editor.
 If you are using Visual Studio Code, you don’t have to worry about which platform you are in, Windows or Mac, you are covered.
 Since VS Code also comes with macOS compatibility and you don’t have to pay anything for it.

 If you are a developer who develops for the web, you should probably check this app.
 With support for 30 major languages and other modern web languages, it is best suited for that job.
 With Visual Studio Code, you get real-time and automatic API description, linting, Git control debugging, and support for regex.